The Rise & Fall of Nazi Germany

 Day 2: Munich

-A full day on foot and public transport exploring the sites associated with Hitler’s rise to power: the former Sternecker beerhall, where Hitler first encountered the Nazi party; walk along the route of the 1923 Beerhall putsch to the Odeonsplatz, where the first Nazi bid for power came to bloody grief; enjoy a beer at the historic Hofbrauhaus; visit tour the documentation centre at the site of the party HQ, the Brown House; see where the 1938 Munich conference took place, today the city's Music college.
+A full day on foot and public transport exploring the sites associated with Hitler’s rise to power: we visit the former Sternecker beerhall, where Hitler first encountered the Nazi party; walk along the route of the 1923 Beerhall putsch to the Odeonsplatz, where the first Nazi bid for power came to bloody grief; enjoy a beer at the historic Hofbrauhaus; tour the documentation centre at the site of the party HQ, the Brown House; and see where the 1938 Munich conference took place, today the city's Music college.
 (B,D).

-Day 3: Berchtesgaden
+Day 3: Dachau

-We check out of our hotel and drive through beautiful mountain scenery to Berchtesgaden, the pretty town where Hitler, Goering and Speer had their rural retreats.
 We ascend the spectacular 6,000 ft.
-Kehlstein to enjoy a tour, amazing mountain views, and lunch at the Eagle's Nest, Hitler's mountain top eyrie.
-Visit the remains of the Berghof, Hitler's mountain home, where he received foreign guests including Chamberlain, Lloyd George and the Duke and Duchess of Windsor.
-We tour the nearby documentation centre recording the Nazi links with the area.
-Check-in to our hotel for one night.
+Kehlstein to enjoy the amazing mountain views and cool air at the Eagle's Nest, Hitler's mountain top eyrie.
+We then visit the nearby documentation centre recording the Nazi links with the area and its newly opened bunkers.
+Our day is capped by a short walking tour of the Obersalzberg complex including the remains of the Berghof, Hitler's mountain home, where he received foreign guests including Chamberlain, Lloyd George and the Duke and Duchess of Windsor.
 (B,D).

-Day 4: Nuremberg
+Day 5: Nuremberg

-Day 5: Judgement
+Day 6: Judgement

-Day 6: Buchenwald & Wannsee
+Day 7: Wannsee

-Day 7: Berlin
+Day 8: Berlin

-Day 8: Berlin & Home
+Day 9: Berlin & Home

-Visit the Platform 17 memorial at Grunewald, from where thousands of Berlin’s Jews were transported to their deaths.
-Thence brief stops at the Olympic Stadium and Tempelhof Airport to examine iconic Nazi architecture.
+We visit the Reichstag, key site in the development of Nazism, where a fire in 1933 gave momentum to the entrenchment of the Nazi regime.
+We then stop at the Olympic Stadium and Tempelhof Airport to examine iconic Nazi architecture.
 Continue to Berlin Brandenburg Airport for return flights home or perhaps extend your stay in Germany.
 (B).

 Recommended Reading List